public-key-cryptography/public-key-editor/README.md

 	tion protocols changes.

-	Note that the new version of the software will not decrypt email messages encrypted by previous ver- sions of the software because a few errors were corrected in the public key class but messages saved on users' computers will still be decryptable because file encryption uses private key cryptography.
+	** Note that the new version of the software will not decrypt email messages encrypted by previous ver- sions of the software because a private key was modified in one of the 17 public key ciphers but mes- sages saved on users' computers will still be decryptable because file encryption uses private key cryptography.